-Our unique supply and demand flywheel helps attract an increasing number of buyers and sellers to our platform to transact pre-owned consumer products.
+Our unique supply and demand flywheel helps attract an increasing number of buyers and sellers to us to transact pre-owned consumer products.
 We have an omni-channel procurement network to secure supply both online and offline.
 We are also a go-to destination to purchase pre-owned devices for consumers and merchants.
-We fulfil massive amounts of demand from small merchants and consumers nationwide through PJT Marketplace and Paipai Marketplace, respectively.
+We fulfil significant demand from small merchants and consumers nationwide through PJT Marketplace and Paipai Marketplace, respectively.

-We believe we are able to continue increasing the number of consumer products transacted through the strong value propositions provided by our platform.
+We believe we are able to continue increasing the number of consumer products transacted through the strong value propositions provided by us.
 We have made pre-owned transactions and services more user-friendly, efficient, transparent, secure, and environmentally friendly.